groonga/groonga/doc/source/reference/tokenizers/token_ngram.rst

 Note that the keyword won’t be found by a query including blanks like ``090 1111 2222``.

+.. _token-ngram-report-source-location:

 ``report_source_location``
 """"""""""""""""""""""""""

+This option tells us a location of token of highlight target when we highlight token by ``highlight_html``.

+We only use this option when we want to highlight token by ``highlight_html``.

+When Groonga tokenizes token, always used ``NormalizerAuto`` to normalizer until now.
+Therefore, if we use ``NormalizerNFKC100`` to normalizer, sometimes the position of the highlight shift.
+Because we use different normalizer to normalize token.

+This option is its to reduce the shift of the position of the highlight.

+.. _token-ngram-unify-alphabet:

 ``unify_alphabet``
 """"""""""""""""""

 If we set false, ``TokenNgram`` uses bigram tokenize method for ASCII character.

+.. _token-ngram-unify-symbol:

 ``unify_symbol``
 """"""""""""""""

 If we set false, ``TokenNgram`` uses bigram tokenize method for symbols.
 ``TokenNgram("unify_symbol", false)`` is same behavior of ``TokenBigramSplitSymbol``.

+.. _token-ngram-unify-digit:

 ``unify_digit``
 """""""""""""""